Things to do in Faro

 It’s a whopping 60-kilometre-long lagoon that birds and other wildlife love.
 It is a protected area, and a guided tour is the best way to discover Ria Formosa.
 A guide can tell you everything about the diversity of ecosystems, animal life and bird species.
 You might even spot some fishermen with their Portuguese Water Dog, a breed that originates from the Algarve.

 Fishing has always been important to the area, and the estuary is also used to extract salt.
-If you make your own plans to visit Ria Formosa, you can start your visit at the Marim Environmental Education Centre (Centro de Educação Ambiental de Marim CEAM).
-There are several exhibitions where you’ll learn more about the wildlife in the Algarve region.
-Check the excursions and tours above if you prefer a guided boat trip.
+If you plan to visit Ria Formosa, you can start your visit at the Marim Environmental Education Centre (Centro de Educação Ambiental de Marim CEAM).

 19. Spend time on one of the islands